 Function

-We consider functional issues to include: efficient vehicular and pedestrian circulation, user-group safety, and ease-of-maintenance issues.
+We consider functional issues to include: efficient vehicular and pedestrian circulation, user-group safety, energy & infrastructure, and ease-of-maintenance issues.
 Urban connectivity is a critical issue in the creation of compelling urban environments.
 Dense, walkable, mixed-use environments that reduce our reliance on the car are paramount.

-We ask, "does the design circulate effectively - pedestrians, bicycles, pubic transportation, vehicles, service?
+We ask, "does the design circulate effectively - pedestrians, bicycles, public transportation, vehicles, service?
 Is it safe?
-Is it easily maintained?"
+Is it easily maintained?
+Is the infrastructure energy efficient & envisioned in a sustainable manner?"

 • More people in the street results in less crime.